10 Fun Facts About The Lymphatic System | Vital Body Secrets

 • Tonsils: Clusters of lymphoid tissue guarding entry points like mouth and throat.

-• Lacteals: Specialized vessels in intestines absorbing fats.
+• Lacteals: Specialized vessels in intestines absorbing fats and fat-soluble vitamins.

 Each component plays a distinct yet interconnected role maintaining homeostasis and defense mechanisms.